MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-ivr-bots.md

 ---
-title: "Voice channel in Omnichannel for Customer Service | MicrosoftDocs"
+title: "Add conversational IVR to the voice channel with Power Virtual Agents | MicrosoftDocs"
 description: "Introduction to using Omnichannel for Customer Service."
 author: neeranelli
 ms.author: daclar